Anonymous-Y/my_website/_teaching/zuel-ml.md

 **Final Report (100%)**

-Each student needs to turn in one proposal stating how you can apply these machine learning models to your current research.
+Each student needs to turn in one proposal stating how they can apply these machine learning models to their current research.
 (2-3 pages, Times New Roman, 12pt, 1.5 line space)

 <!--**Final Report DUE DATE:** 2022.11.30 11:59PM-->